Only signed in users will see discount codes and have complete access to product lines, datasheets and pricelists

 In reality, however, that is never case.
 Molded parts are hard to release from the cavity, stains and residues build up and so require cleaning, and sometimes plungers get stuck and require cleaning.
 Even though we would rather not have these problems, we do: so it’s a simple case of problem-solution.
 That’s why good Mold Release Spray is an indispensable multi-purpose problem-busting solution.

-Mold Release Sprays are an essential accessory in all varieties of thermoplastic and thermoset molding processes, but it’s so undervalued and misunderstood.
+Mold Release Sprays are an essential accessory in all varieties of thermoplastic and thermoset molding processes, but it's equally essential that one understands what the right applications are for carnauba wax and other aerosol sprays as they are so undervalued and misunderstood.
 Mold Release Spray can do more than clean stuck plungers.
 They are an essential surface treatment before testing any new molding compounds, breaking in new mold tools, and when returning mold plates to service after a clean or maintenance.

 Moving beyond solutions to exceptional problems they are an integral part of a regular production procedure.
 Mold Release Sprays extend the lifespan of the mold and give the demolded parts a beautifully finished surface.